SteveBarnett/Remixing/_big-ideas/growth-mindset.md

 Mindset is about a person's behaviour, specifically in relation to failures and difficulties.

-- A person with a **fixed mindset** believes that skills are innate and that failure means a lack of skills.
+- A person with a **fixed mindset** believes that skills are innate and that failure is the end.
 Think "I'm just not good at maths."
 They believe that success should be easy.
 - A person with a **growth mindset** believes that skills can be learned and that failure is an opportunity for learning and growing.
 Think: "I'm not good at maths *yet*".
-They believe that success comes from effort.
+They believe that success comes from applied effort.

 ### Why is it important?